Scholastic Clay Target Program

 How to Join

-There are 28 SCTP clubs state wide that are run entirely with vlounteer help.
+There are 31 SCTP clubs state wide that are run entirely with volunteer help.
 Each club is independently organized setting their own practices dates, times, and locations.
-To find a club in your area please click on the map to the right or you may contact the Shooting Sports Coordinator of the Arizona Game and Fish Department at 602-942-3000.
+To find a club in your area click on the map below.
+You may contact the SCTP Coordinator at 623 236-7305, or through email at AZSCTP@azgfd.gov.
 You can also contact your local shooting range or gun club to find out if they offer the program.

 The season runs from October 1 through May 1.
-Those teams who participated in the state championships at the end of the season are then eligible to participate in the National Championships during the summer.
-International shoots and competitions for those desiring to participate in our international sports are held at the conclusion of the season.
+Teams provide practice schedule and AZGFD hosts two fun shoots and state shoots.
+Those athletes that participated in a state championship are then eligible to participate in the National Championships during the summer.
+International shoots and competitions for those desiring to participate in our international sports are held in conjunction with the state Junior Olympic Shotgun Competition.
+Arizona SCTP Clubs, view large map

 Volunteers must be at least 18 years of age and complete an Arizona Game and Fish Department approved Shotgun Coach Course and approved background check.